 During the summer of 1983 the AAMC conducted a series of four two-day regional seminars to accquaint deans, chairmen of clinical departments and teaching hospital executives with the new Medicare Prospective Payment System and the revisions to the provisions for paying physicians.
 In order to provide the opportunity for useful discussions between the workshop faculty and the attendees, attendance was limited.
 The sessions began with a keynote speech delivered by a well respected teaching hospital executive from the region in which the session was held or the president of the AAMC.
-John W. Colioton, director of the University of Iowa Hospitals and Clinics, delivered the keynote address at the first session.
-He was succeeded by Robert G. Petersdorf, M.D., Vice Chancellor for Health Sciences and dean at the University of California at San Diego at the second session; John A. D. Cooper, M.D., president of the AAMC at the third session; and Robert Heyssel, M.D., president of the Johns Hopkins Hospital at the last workshop.
+John W. Colloton, director of the University of Iowa Hospitals and Clinics, delivered the keynote address at the first session.
+He was succeeded by Robert G. Petersdorf, M.D., Vice Chancellor for Health Sciences and dean at the University of California at San Diego at the second session; John A. D. Cooper, M.D., president of the Johns Hopkins Hospital at the last workshop.
 Each of these speakers emphasized the need for hospitals to seriously consider the new challenge confronting teaching hospitals as a result of the adoption of the Medicare Prospective Payment System and the increasingly competitive and price sensitive environment and to respond to the new incentives so that they might continue to provide quality care, education, and research.